The Tactical Situation

 mountains as foreseen, but instead it came on with a bang right under our noses.
 In one night every Provincial Capital as

-the historic cultural capital was overun on the 31st by a reinforced NVA Division.
-This was unexpected until almost the
+historic cultural capital was overun on the 31st by a reinforced NVA Division.
+This was unexpected until almost the last

-last minute, only at the very last did General Truong, CG of the 1st ARVN Div, suspect that something was amiss.
-The
+minute, only at the very last did General Truong, CG of the 1st ARVN Div, suspect that something was amiss.
+The element

 In the past Hue City, because of it's historical value and beauty, had been mostly protected by both sides,